From 2006 to 2019, average federal student loan interest rates were:

 It’s important to remember that these federal student loans all have upfront fees associated with them.
 The upfront fee on PLUS loans can increase the annual percentage rate (APR) by more than 1 percentage point!

-What are average interest rates on private loans?
+What are average interest rates on private student loans?

 Rates on private student loans vary from lender to lender.
 Federal loans for undergraduates generally have lower interest rates than private loans.
 However, rates offered by private lenders can be competitive with rates on federal loans for graduate students and parents, including PLUS loans.